-The HW1 implementation has 32 - Dual Port RAMs using the internal block RAM of the Xilinx.
-Each channel has an associated DPR.
-Each DPR is configured to have a 32 bit port on the PCl side, and a 16 bit port on the IO side.
-When operating in the half duplex mode the DPR is split in half to provide both a transmit, and a receive section.
+The HW1 implementation has 20 Dual-Port RAMs (DPR) using the internal block RAM of the Xilinx.
+Each port has an associated DPR.
+Each DPR is configured to have a 32bit port on the PCI side, and a 16-bit port on the IO side.
+When operating in the halfduplex mode the DPR is split in half to provide both a transmit, and a receive section.
 In the uni-directional mode the full DPR can be used for transmit or receive data.